-Typically around this time of year, many people begin wondering whether they need to file a federal income tax return.
+It’s that time of year when people begin wondering whether they need to file a federal income tax return.

 When in doubt, I say go ahead and file your return.